markkimsal/homesecurity/README.md

 Use optocouplers in place of all transistors in the second setup, and use a high value pulldown resistor on the output side.
 PC817C seem to work fine, as well as MC14504b.

+The only real difference in the wiring is that one side of the opto coupler will need to connect to ground.
+What you would have connected to the BASE of the transistor actually goes to an LED and then to ground.

+An opto coupler is an LED on one side (voltage and ground) and a transitor on the other side (collector and emitter).
+The base of the transistor is triggered on and off by the LED.
+So, signals from one side will effectively switch on and off the NPN transistor on the other side.
+You supply the transistor with voltage that your circuit can handle, and you step down the voltage and/or current on the high side so that it doesn't burn out the LED.

 (The RPi runs at 5v, but signals at 3.3v.
 If you run a 5v arduino, you will need to level shift the UART signals to communicate with the RPi.)

 #Protocol